 Most kids begin learning to read by learning how speech sounds make up words (phonemic awareness) and then connecting those sounds to alphabet letters (phonics).
 Then they learn how to blend those sounds into words and, eventually, they can instantly recognize words they've seen many times before.

 Reading is a little like riding a bike: it requires doing many things at once with precise timing.
 With practice, typical readers gradually learn to read words automatically so they can focus their mental energy on comprehending and remembering what they've read.

 Kids with dyslexia, though, have trouble with phonemic awareness and phonics.
-Research shows that dyslexia happens because of subtle problems in information processing, especially in the language regions of the brain.
-For this reason, reading doesn't become automatic and remains slow and labored.
+So reading doesn't become automatic and stays slow and labored.
 When a child struggles with these beginning steps in reading, comprehension is bound to suffer and frustration is likely to follow.

-A common assumption about dyslexia is that letters or words appear reversed; i.e., "was" appears like "saw."
+A common assumption about dyslexia is that letters or words appear reversed — that "was" appears like "saw."
 This type of problem can be a part of dyslexia, but reversals are very common among kids up until first or second grade, not just kids with dyslexia.
 The major problem for kids with dyslexia is in phonemic awareness, phonics, and rapid word recognition.

 In preschool and elementary school kids, some signs of dyslexia include difficulty with: